Skip to main content

 What happens to meaning, interpretation, and authority when the origins are algorithmic?

 This absence of a clear human will or consciousness behind these texts creates a problem for anyone who believes that meaning derives from an author's intent.
 It's tempting to re-anchor their meaning in some origin story, to salvage intentionality by appealing to the training data as a kind of distributed ghost author: “it was in the training data."
 But that's not how these systems work.
-They carry the texture of authorship without the presence of an author, and I think that distinction matters.
+They carry the texture of authorship without the presence of an author, and I think that distinction probably matters.

 LLMs are trained on vast corpora that include novels, essays, Wikipedia pages, codebases all of which are authored artifacts out there in the world operating as descriptions of that world.
 But in producing their outputs, LLMs do not store or retrieve those texts in an attributable way.
 The model does not recall them directly the way a database would.
 It does not retain sentences or ideas in the form they appeared, and it does not intend to use an author's voice, argument, or idea.
 The training process builds a statistical model of language, not an archive of it.

 And the outputs are generated based on probability.
 Although I might say that the model is shaped by authorship, its outputs are not authored in any conventional, traceable sense.
 At the point of generation, they are synthetic constructions, novel combinations formed in latent space, not quotations or summaries of prior works.
 Yes, the model's capacities are downstream of human creative labor.
 But when people say "it's just remixing human work," what they often mean is: it can't be original or it's plagiarized.
 LLMs don't know whose work they've been trained on, and they don't decide to use any particular idea or phrase.
+Remixing" implies a DJ making aesthetic choices.
+The model isn't remixing; it is imputing.
+It is not pasting together old sentences; it is calculating new ones based on the probability of the old.

 The more pressing question is: how do I locate meaning in a text that has no discrete authorial will behind it?
+7

 The authors are "in" the data, but not in the output.
 Because meaning doesn't reside in the data.
 It resides in the act of reading.
 The perception of "meaningful authorship" is a contribution of the human reader, not the machine.
 LLMs, when they succeed, do so because they have mastered the statistical structures of human clichés.
-2
+8

 Here's the crux.
 It feels intuitive to say: if the input is authored, the output must carry authorship too.
 But is authorship really a substance that "transfers," or is it more like a function—a relationship between a person and an utterance, bound by intention, responsibility, and context?